joma74/oauth2-nailed/README.md

 - oauth-nailed-app-1-auth-code (Default)
 - oauth-nailed-app-2-implicit-grant (Optional)

-## Starting the OAuth Client
+## Starting the OAuth Auth Code Client

 ```
 cd src/client/
 go run .
 ```

-The OAuth Client page is then reachable via http://localhost:9110/
+The OAuth Auth Code Client page is then reachable via http://localhost:9110/

 It covers the flow of